SeisComP/main/apps/tools/inventory/scinv/descriptions/scinv.rst

 merge
 -----

-Merges two or more inventories into one inventory.
+Merges two or more inventories into one inventory checking the consistency of the inventory using :ref:`scinv_check`before synchronization.
 This command is useful to merge existing subtrees into a final inventory before synchronization.